RevealBi/sdk-samples-java/studio-backend-tomcat/README.md

 Using Google Analytics as an example, in order to authenticate end users with Google Analytics you need to configure an OAuth application in the Google Developers Console, as end users will enter credentials in your application (in a URL you control) you need to show Google that such application is secure and can be trusted.
 The requirements from Google vary if you're deploying a public application or just an application that is internal to your company, for more information check [this page](https://support.google.com/cloud/answer/10311615?authuser=2#user-type&zippy=).

+For more information on how to create an OAuth application for Google Analytics you can read [this section](#creating-an-oauth-application-for-google-analytics) below.
 Once you have your application configured in the OAuth provider (Google in this case) you'll have this information: `clientId` and `clientSecret` and you'll have a way to configure the redirect URI(s) for the application.

 Continuing with Google Analytics as the example, the redirect URI to be configured is `reveal-api/oauth/GOOGLE_ANALYTICS/callback`, for example for a React application and for the development environment, it would be: `http://localhost:3000/studio-backend/reveal-api/oauth/GOOGLE_ANALYTICS/callback`, please note that only `localhost` is allowed to be accessed using `http` as the protocol, for any other name you need to use `https`, that's an important consideration when deploying to an internal test server or a production environment.